vatesfr/xen-orchestra/docs/docs/xo5/immutability.md

 ## Limitations

 Cloud-based solutions such as S3 Object Lock depend on your provider’s implementation; not all S3‑compatible systems behave identically, so always test before production use.

+## Troubleshooting

+the main point for troubleshooiting resource is directly in the package documentation https://github.com/vatesfr/xen-orchestra/blob/master/%40xen-orchestra/immutable-backups/README.md

 ## Conclusion